wasamasa/shackle/README.rst

 - ``:select`` and ``t``:

   Select the popped up window.
+Can be used standalone or in combination with ``:reuse`` to make reused windows selected.
+The ``shackle-select-reused-windows`` option makes this the default for reused windows.

 - ``:same`` and ``t``: